 In this section, we describe the process of serving an ad in programmatic advertising.
-We do it with an example of a user visiting a website, but the process is the same for ads shown in mobile apps.

-A user connects to a website offering some ad spaces.
+A user connects to a website 1 offering some ad spaces.
 Each ad space is typically leased by the website's publisher to an ad network or a Supply Side Platform (SSP), which upon the user's connection generates an ad request.
 This ad request may be forwarded through several intermediaries until it reaches the Ad Exchange.
-This part of the process is known as the sell-side and is represented by Step 1 in Figure 1.
+This part of the process is referred to as the sell side and is represented by Step 1 in Figure 1.
 The ad request includes the domain name, IP address of the device, the User Agent, user's cookie(s), etc. Upon the reception of the ad request, the Ad Exchange initiates an auction which represents the buy-side of the programmatic process.

-The bidding process of this auction is standardized by the Open-RTB protocol [23].
-First, the Ad Exchange processes the information included in the ad request to generate a bid request whose format is specified by the OpenRTB standard [23].
+The bidding process of this auction is standardized by the openRTB protocol [23].
+First, the Ad Exchange processes the information included in the ad request to generate a bid request whose format is specified by the openRTB standard [23].
 For simplicity, in this paper, we will consider that a bid request includes the IP address receiving the ad and the domain name selling the ad space.
 Each bid request is sent to the Demand Side Platforms (DSPs) registered in the Ad Exchange.
 A DSP is an intermediary where advertisers, or their agencies, configure their programmatic advertising campaigns.
 Therefore, upon the reception of a bid request a DSP checks if the request meets the configuration parameters of any of its advertising campaigns and if so, it creates a bid response including, among other information, the price the advertiser is willing to pay for this ad space.
 Note that the bid responses to a given bid request have to be received by the Ad Exchange within 120 ms [15].
 The Ad Exchange runs an auction based on the received bid responses and informs all the participant DSPs about the selected winner bid.
 The bidding process is represented by Steps 2-4 in Figure 1.
 To finalize the programmatic process the Ad Exchange coordinates the delivery of an URL from where to retrieve the ad, which is immediately downloaded by the browser and shown to the user.
 This is represented by step 5 in Figure 1.

 From a business perspective, each bid event corresponds with an opportunity to place an online advertisement on a web page for the advertiser, and an opportunity to monetize an ad placement for the publisher.
 Based on their respective commission percentages (a reference of them obtained from insights from the industry is presented in Figure 1), the intermediaries are compensated every time a bid is successfully transacted, and an ad is displayed as a result.
 However, the advertiser only benefits when the traffic associated with the transaction is valid.
-This business model is open to fraudulent activity [18, 28, 29] (e.g., a publisher monetizing visits to a website coming from bots) whereas it seems not to offer the right incentives to intermediaries to identify and filter invalid ad traffic.
-Note that, according to various industry guidelines [14, 41], invalid traffic is defined to correspond with those bid events where displaying an ad would not have any potential for advertising effect and the advertiser would lose its investment without getting anything in return.
+This business model is open to fraudulent activity [18, 40, 42] (e.g., a publisher monetizing visits to a website coming from bots) whereas it seems not to offer the right incentives to intermediaries to identify and filter invalid ad traffic.
+Note that, according to various industry guidelines [14, 39], invalid traffic is defined to correspond with those bid events where displaying an ad would not have any potential for advertising effect and the advertiser would lose its investment without getting anything in return.